hostettler/blog/_posts/2019-02-27-microservice-architecture-part-2.markdown

 " %}
 {% include success.html content="You just compiled the UI based on Angular 7.0" %}

-## Compose the microservices
+## Composing the microservices

 At this point, we have all the necessary components.
-Let's put everything together by starting the different docker compositions.
+Let's put everything together by starting the different Docker compositions.
 The order in which we start the compositions is important as there are dependencies:
-- ``docker-compose-microservices.yml`` starts the [Kafka](https://kafka.apache.org/) message brocker and the microservices.
-This is what we already tested in [part 1](https://www.hostettler.net/2019/02/17/microservice-architecture-part-1.html) to prove that all the microservices are available.
+- ``docker-compose-microservices.yml`` starts the [Kafka](https://kafka.apache.org/) message broker and the microservices.
+We already tested this in [part 1](https://www.hostettler.net/2019/02/17/microservice-architecture-part-1.html) to prove that all the microservices are available.
-- ``docker-compose-log.yml`` starts an [ElasticSearch, LogStash, and Kibana (ELK) suite](https://www.elastic.co/elk-stack) alongside a Logspout compagnon container to take care of logs.
+- ``docker-compose-log.yml`` starts an [ElasticSearch, LogStash, and Kibana (ELK) suite](https://www.elastic.co/elk-stack) alongside a Logspout companion container to take care of logs.
 This aggregates **ALL** logs from all containers and concentrate them into the ElasticSearch using Logstash.
 Kibana can then be used to analyze the logs and extract some intelligence, raise alerts and so on.
-- ``docker-compose-api-gw.yml`` starts an api-gateway that routes the calls to the services and handle security by delegating authentication to a identity manager called [keyloak](https://www.keycloak.org/).
+- ``docker-compose-api-gw.yml`` starts an api-gateway that routes the calls to the services and handle security by delegating authentication to an identity manager called [keyloak](https://www.keycloak.org/).
 It also serves static content and as [TLS termination](https://en.wikipedia.org/wiki/TLS_termination_proxy).

+{% include warning.html content="On Linux system you may get the following error message : max virtual memory areas vm.max_map_count [65530] is too low, increase to at least [262144].
+If it is the case run the following command in a console : sysctl -w vm.max_map_count=262144" %}

 {% highlight bash %}